jmoenig/Snap/DEVLOG.md

     * new "sigmoid" easing function in the animations library
 * **Notable Changes:**
     * the "change by" command for variables is now hyperized and even recursively mutates (!) data
+    * splitting a LISP-formatted text by "blocks" returns a block-syntax tree
     * drawing a dot when moving zero steps now observes the flat-line-ends settings and draws a centered square or rhombus the size of current pen and in its direction
     * when querying the defintion of a block via metaprogramming the number of inputs of the resulting ring now matches that of the header expression
     * keep the order & position of existing custom blocks in the project palette when overloading them with imported blocks